srivastavaarachit/Capstone-Project-EEE-120-Synchronous-Traffic-Light-Design-System/README.md

 **Instructor:** Steven Millman
 **Date:** May 1, 2025

 This repository hosts the **Capstone Design Project** for EEE 120: a fully functional **Synchronous Sequential Traffic Light Controller**.
-Designed to replace manual timing with robust digital logic, this system manages traffic flow, ensures pedestrian safety, and includes dynamic operational modes[cite: 2, 27].
+Designed to replace manual timing with robust digital logic, this system manages traffic flow, ensures pedestrian safety, and includes dynamic operational modes.

 The project documents the full engineering lifecycle—from stakeholder interviews and value proposition analysis to logic minimization, circuit simulation, and final validation.